| |

 What I love about this scarf is that I can use it instead of a handbag so my hands are free for my camera.

+The scarves come in two weights and lots of patterns or solids.
+Click on the button below to go look at the whole range and to order.
 The lightweight ones are made of bamboo and cotton; the heavy ones are polyester and significantly warmer.
-I can see wearing the lightweight scarves pretty much all year, and the heavier ones only in the winter.
+I can see wearing the lightweight scarves in spring, fall and winter, and the heavier ones only in the winter.
 Both have a nice soft feel.

 Waypoint has some other travel-related products too: candles with scents based on particular cities, for example, travel journals, jewelry, and more.